Rashikakharvi123/Smart-shoe-Revolutionizing-Health-and-Mobility/README.md

 We also created features like alerts to warn about bad posture or risky movements.
 This helped users become more aware of their habits and avoid injuries.

-Overall, I worked on both the hardware and software parts — setting up the sensors and microcontroller, and also developing the secure website that displayed the data to the use
+Overall, I worked on both the hardware and software parts — setting up the sensors and microcontroller, and also developing the secure website that displayed the data to the user.